 12 Colosseum Facts + What to Know Before You Go

 If you are planning a trip to Italy’s capital, I’m positive that one of the first Rome attractions you’ll consider visiting is the Colosseum.
+Even if you are staying only one day in Rome.
 To know more about it, here are some interesting Colosseum facts, its gory history and some tips and tricks to know before you go.

 Hardly in need of any introduction, the Amphitheatrum Flavium is one of Rome’s most visited and photographed landmarks, one of those must-sees no guidebook would ever dare forgetting.
 It must be its look, its majesty or its ancient wisdom overlooking our whimsical modernity, but the Roman Colosseum never fails to attract thousands of people every day.